MuhammadhuAadhil/Dynamic_Voice_Intelligence/Adaptive_Voice_Intelligence-main/Language_Translator/README.md

 ## 👨‍💻 Author

-Created by Nithish.G to break language barriers with voice and code. 🌐🧠🔊
+Created by Muhammadhu Aadhil to break language barriers with voice and code. 🌐🧠🔊

 ---